Carpopedal spasms are and involuntary, and sometimes violent, spasms of finger and toes. In some cases the wrist and ankle are also involved.

 - Sudden cramps in fingers, thumb, toes, and feet.

-- Extreme fatigue following spasms.
+- Extreme fatigue experienced by the patient after the spasms.

-- Numbness of the affected area.
+- Numbness in the affected area.

 Typical treatments are: